Hodotermitidae

-The Hodotermitidae (from Greek ὁδός (hodós), travelling; Latin termes, woodworm) are a basal Old World family of termites known as the Harvester termites.
+The Hodotermitidae (from Greek ὁδός (hodós), travelling; Latin termes, woodworm) are a basal Old World family of termites known as the harvester termites.
 They are distinguished by the serrated inner edge of their mandibles, and their functional compound eyes which are present in all castes.
 They forage for grass at night and during daylight hours, and the pigmented workers are often observed outside the nest.
 Their range includes the deserts and savannas of Africa, the Middle East, and Southwest Asia.
 Their English name refers to their habit of collecting grass, which is not unique to the family however.

 General

 The family consists of three extant genera and some 18 or 19 species.
 Anacanthotermes is found in deserts and semideserts of North Africa, the Middle East, and Southwest Asia, including Baluchistan and southern India.
 Hodotermes has a vast range from Palaearctic North Africa, through the East African savannas to the karroid regions of southern Africa.
 Microhodotermes is a genus of desert specialists in the Namib, Kalahari, and Karoo, where their ranges overlap with Hodotermes.

-Although they were once considered apart of Archotermopsidae, they are now generally viewed as their own distinct family which merely retain plesiomorphies with the other basal Isoptera.
+Although they were once considered a part of Archotermopsidae, they are now generally viewed as their own distinct family which merely retain plesiomorphies with the other basal Isoptera.